- How to prepare yourself to divorce your husband

 They say, “Choose peace over war.”

 When divorce is inevitable, it is wiser to part ways peacefully than to harbor hatred and animosity.
 It’s hard to believe that divorce can be peaceful because the very relationship you invested in is now collapsing.
-However, being peaceful is good for you.
+However, being peaceful is good for your mental health and this process.
+Here are some tips on how to make your divorce process as peaceful as possible:

 - Put your kids’ needs first: Weave your terms of divorce around your children’s needs.
 This way, your husband will agree to the terms as children are of primary importance to both of you.

-- Let go and forgive: Letting go and forgiving is the key to having a peaceful divorce.
+- Let go and forgive: Just as you are letting the marriage go, allow the negative components of the marriage go as well.
+Letting go and forgiving is the key to having a peaceful divorce.
 It relieves you of the pain and helps you move on.

 - Be fair in your terms: Think from your husband’s perspective and be fair in your terms.
 He will cooperate and appreciate you for being so.